 Check out the dashboard

 Return to the Dashboard in the Admin Panel.
-In less than a minute you should be seeing something like this:
+In about a minute you should be seeing something like this:

 No more tumbleweed.
-That solid line is you, waiting.
-The dotted line is at zero showing you that there are no active users, only waiting ones.
+That dot at the top of the line is you, waiting.
+The red dot at the bottom of the line is at zero showing you that there are no active users, only waiting ones.

 Let's get that queue moving!

 Let's turn that waiting user into an active one!
 Go ahead and set the rate to something bigger than 0.
-In the screenshot below we're setting it to 5:
+Increase the rate slider to 10.

 Now if you pop back to your waiting room tab, you should see that you are redirected to your website in less than a minute.